CinnamoonToken/cinamoon-contracts/README.md

 ```
 ***Note: Do not block snipers completely.
 They should be able to buy after first N blocks.
 If you completely block them, you may lose volume and token growth***

+### Donations
+Cimo Bot Registry is open source and free to use.
+Cinnamoon team is updating the registry on a daily basis.
+If you find it useful and want to buy us a coffee or support the development, you can send any ERC-20 token to the address below:

+<b>0x98acBAec797415754e251BEa178B53879510dc3E<b>

 ## License